How To Calculate Battery Charging Current and Time?

 • AH is Amps Hours, which means we are holding a current capacity in hours.

-Understanding C rating.
+Understanding C Rating (If Mentioned).

 Understanding C rating